 Splunk: Operate this security information and event management system (SIEM) to respond to threats

 While you don’t necessarily need a degree to get a job in cybersecurity, earning one could help you find more job opportunities and get a bump in your salary.
-Some 90 percent of cybersecurity job listings in the US request at least a bachelor’s degree.
-Of those listings, 16 percent request a graduate degree .
+According to Zippia, 61 percent of cybersecurity analysts have a bachelor's and 19 percent hold an associate degree .

 Read more about degree options and alternatives for cybersecurity, including what types of majors to consider.